trapexit/mergerfs/README.md

 * The recommended options are `defaults,allow_other`.
 The `allow_other` is to allow users who are not the one which executed mergerfs access to the mountpoint. `defaults` is described above and should offer the best performance.
 It's possible that if you're running on an older platform the `splice` features aren't available and could error.
 In that case simply use the other options manually.
 * Remember that some policies mixed with some functions may result in strange behaviors.
 Not that some of these behaviors and race conditions couldn't happen outside [mergerfs](http://github.com/trapexit/mergerfs) but that they are far more likely to occur on account of attempt to merge together multiple sources of data which could be out of sync due to the different policies.
-* An example: [Kodi](http://kodi.tv) can apparently use directory [mtime](http://linux.die.net/man/2/stat) to more determine whether or not to scan for new content rather than a full scan.
+* An example: [Kodi](http://kodi.tv) can apparently use directory [mtime](http://linux.die.net/man/2/stat) to more efficiently determine whether or not to scan for new content rather than simply performing a full scan.
 If using the current default `getattr` policy of `ff` it's possible Kodi will miss an update on account of it returning the first directory found's `stat` info and its a later directory on another mount which had the `mtime` recently updated.
 To fix this you will want to set `func.getattr=newest`.
 Remember though that this is just `stat`.
 If the file is later `open`ed or `unlink`ed and the policy is different for those then a completely different file or directory could be acted on.
 * Due to previously mentioned issues its generally best to set `category` wide policies rather than individual `func`s.
 This will help limit the confusion of tools such as [rsync](http://linux.die.net/man/1/rsync).

 # FAQ

-* It's mentioned that there are some security issues with `mhddfs`.
+#### It's mentioned that there are some security issues with `mhddfs`.
 What are they?
 How does `mergerfs` address them?

 [mhddfs](https://github.com/trapexit/mhddfs) trys to handle being run as `root` by calling [getuid()](https://github.com/trapexit/mhddfs/blob/cae96e6251dd91e2bdc24800b4a18a74044f6672/src/main.c#L319) and if it returns `0` then it will [chown](http://linux.die.net/man/1/chown) the file.
 Not only is that a race condition but it doesn't handle many other situtations.
 Rather than attempting to simulate POSIX ACL behaviors the proper behavior is to use [seteuid](http://linux.die.net/man/2/seteuid) and [setegid](http://linux.die.net/man/2/setegid), become the user making the original call and perform the action as them.
 This is how [mergerfs](https://github.com/trapexit/mergerfs) handles things.